DjangoGirls/tutorial/database/README.md

 PostgreSQL is recommending to install it using a program you can find here: http://www.enterprisedb.com/products-services-training/pgdownload#windows

 Choose a newest version available for your operating system.
-Download this Installer, run it and then follow the instructions available here: http://www.postgresqltutorial.com/install-postgresql/
+Download this Installer, run it and then follow the instructions available here: http://www.postgresqltutorial.com/install-postgresql/.
+Take note of the installation directory, you will need it in the next step (most likely it will be C:\Program Files\PostgreSQL\9.3).

 ## Mac OS X